tobiasgg/katacoda-scenarios/python-integration-test/step2.md

 # Our two software modules we want to test
 In this step we will present the two software modules we want to perform integration testing on.
-The first one, <insert_file_name>, is a simple python HTTP webserver that listens for HTTP requests on port 8000.
+The first one, ..., is a simple python HTTP webserver that listens for HTTP requests on port 8000.
 If a request is made the server should log the request.
 This is the functionality we want to test later on.

 To build this application we have used the built in `http` python package.